31 October – Hanoi

 Just another one of those contrasts of Vietnam, things.

-Shopping centred out, and a little sick of scratching my head at what I’d just seen, we head back outside to begin our walk back ‘home’.
+Shopping centred out, and a little sick of scratching my head at what I’d just seen, we make our way back outside to begin our walk back ‘home’.

 Back onto the road we walked down, and up ahead, there appears to be some sort of dust storm.
 But being in a big city, and with no real wind to speak of, that doesn’t really make sense.
 All of a sudden there seems to be quite a commotion, with people coming out onto the street.
 It’s at that point that I realise the ‘dust’ has a smoky aroma.